anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 This means, operators will be able to host their Telco workloads (VNFs/CNFs) with different traffic types, behaviour and from any vendor on a unified consistent cloud infrastructure.

-Additionally, a well defined cloud infrastructure is also needed for other type of workloads such as IT, Machine Learning, and Artificial Intelligence.
+Additionally, a well-defined cloud infrastructure is also needed for other type of workloads such as IT, Machine Learning, and Artificial Intelligence.

 This chapter analyses various telco workloads and their requirements, and recommends certain cloud infrastructure parameters needed to specify the desired performance expected by these workloads.